GrosSacASac/DOM99/CONTRIBUTING.md

  * hooks for custom elements after/before create
  * hash values for smaller memory footprint comparison (trade would make it slower make it an option)
  * don't use blah blah in examples it is distracting, make more standard examples like todoMVC
- * enable and test tree shaking possibilities.
-Would it be better to export multiple things instead of 1 big
  * provide non singleton export
  * finish https://github.com/GrosSacASac/DOM99/community
  * add examples for async (network) data and how it looks